atom0s/XiPackets/world/client/0x002A/README.md

 > [!NOTE]
 > Deprecated: This packet is no longer used.

+> [!NOTE]
+> This is a special GM-related packet!

+This packet was used with the GM command `//itemattr`.

 ## Packet Layout

 The layout of this packet is the following: